bevyengine/bevy/README.md

 ### Fast Compiles

-* Bevy can be built using stable rust with default configuration (ex: ```cargo build```), but for optimal build times we recommend using a nightly compiler with the following settings:
+* Bevy can be built using default configuration (ex: ```cargo build```), but for optimal build times we recommend using a nightly compiler with the following settings:
     * LLD Linker: ```-Clink-arg=-fuse-ld=lld```
         * LLD will significantly speed up compile times in Bevy, but it doesn't work out of the box on some platforms / os-es.
         * See [this issue](https://github.com/rust-lang/rust/issues/39915) and [this issue](https://github.com/rust-gamedev/wg/issues/50) for more information.